TheDoubtFactory/Community_Guidelines/CONTRIBUTING.md

 ## Questions and support

-If you have any questions or need support regarding the community guidelines, please [open an issue](https://github.com/Bluejee/Community_Guidelines/issues) and I will do my best to help you.
+If you have any questions or need support regarding the community guidelines, please [open an issue](https://github.com/TheDoubtFactory/Community_Guidelines/issues) and We will do our best to help you.

 ## Attribution

-I am grateful to all contributors who have helped me through all of my projects.
+We are grateful to all contributors who have helped us through all of our projects.
 Thank you for your contributions!